-Agency Task • Training on financial management and financial support (soft credit if possible) Training on retail marketing 3.
-Pemprov DKI Regional Job Provide the: Training Center • Training on Catering, housekeeping/hospitality, cosmetology, English, computer operators, graphic design, fashion and computer engineering • Training on four-wheeled automotive, electrical automation engineering, electric welding, refrigeration/air conditioning engineering, and motorcycles.
-Assisting the relocated business owner to find business space 4.
-Contractor Provide the priority job under subproject construction work 5.
-MRTJ Sub-implementing agency Provide priority job for the operation stage (commercial operation of the MRT) Provide opportunity to be tenant in the station.
+Agency Task 1.
+DGR The implementing agency who responsible for overall implementation of the LRP 2.
+PMC The consultant to assist DGR in monitoring and implementing the LRP 3.
+DKI Jakarta Provincial Government Coordinator of the LRP for the vulnerable PAP in DKI Jakarta province 4.
+West Java Provincial Government Coordinator of the LRP for the vulnerable PAP in West Java province 5.
+Department of Industry, Trade, Cooperatives, Small and Medium Enterprises Provide the: Training on financial management and financial support (soft credit if possible) Training on retail marketing Regional Government's PPKD (Regional Job Training Center) Provide the: Training on Catering, housekeeping/hospitality, cosmetology, English, computer operators, graphic design, fashion and computer engineering Training on four-wheeled automotive, electrical automation engineering, electric welding, refrigeration/air conditioning engineering, and motorcycles.
+Assisting the relocated business owner to find business space 7.
+Contractor Provide the priority job under subproject construction work 8.
+MRT E-W Operator (SOE) Provide priority job for the operation stage (commercial operation of the MRT) Provide opportunity to be tenant in the station.